 Similarly, if you’re looking for only one freelancer, you can find someone who’s willing to do it within your budget.

-Clients provide X-Team with project details, company details, business needs, and other information.
+Clients provide X-Team with project details, details, business needs, and other information.
 X-Team then analyzes this information and provides the best developers for the client’s development team.

 6. Find Bacon